ishank-juneja/linux-terminal-commands/convert.md

 `convert foo.jpg bar.png`

-- Does not work with `.svg` vector graphics
+- Special treatment required for converting from `.svg` format

 ### Change the size of an image
 - Fixed aspect ratio